GiraffaFS/giraffa/README.txt

     When build is complete, open ${basedir}/target/site/index.html

-Please note that clover plugin instruments source files and and it should be used for production.
+Please note that clover plugin instruments source files and and it should not be used for production.

+Run Giraffa Web UI in demo mode:

+    mvn -Pwebdemo

+to stop demo server, type "stop" in console